cse110-sp25-group27/cse110-sp25-group27/docs/frontend.md

 ### Questions and Clarifications

 - Q: Removing Viewing Page?
 A: Yes, the viewing page is a redundant feature if we have the landing page with the attendent adding a ticket.
-Having the features at once would have a better user experience.
+Having the features all at once would let the user have a better experience.

+## Progress of Frontend as of 6/4
+- Frontend.md has been updated (5/28 a little (i don't really know what went on)+ 6/2 from the info/summary in our group communications)
+- Powell ticketbooth in meetingref also deleted in addition to the current ticketbooth in landing page to respect Powell
+- New Design Wireframes to reflect our new MVP
+- Flowchart updated in MVP to reflect new functionality of our website
+- New design is in frontend/meetingref/in case we need to make an ADR on friday for it